14mm female Purse-web Spider (Atypus affinis), on Surrey heathland, 1st October 2022

 Purse-web Spider (Atypus affinis)

 The Purse-web Spider is a nationally scarce, illusive and very distinctive spider in the UK.
 This special spider is our only native species of mygalomorph.
 Mygalomorphae is a sub-order of arachnids that includes Tarantulas, Trap-door Spiders and Funnel-web Spiders.
 All other spiders found in Britain are of the sub-order Araneomorphae.
-The Purse-web Spider is most frequently found in the south of England, with a very scattered distribution at other coastal and heathland sites around the UK.
+Mygalomorph spiders have been stalking the earth since the Triassic period, some 350 million years ago.
+The Purse-web Spider is most frequently found in the south and south-east of England, with a very scattered distribution at other coastal and heathland sites around the UK.
 The preferred habitat is heathland and undisturbed grassland sites, especially chalk or limestone grassland.
+The binominal name for the genus "Atypus" is believed to originated from the term "atypical form" due to the disproportionate size of the chelicerae, when compared to the rest of the spider's body-parts.

 The Purse-web Spider has relatively short legs and a small abdomen, compared to its large cephalothorax, and huge chelicera and fangs.
 When viewed from above the chelicera can be longer than the cephalothorax itself.
 Despite the spider's intimidating appearance their bite is not dangerous to humans.
 Whilst the large jaws are capable of inflicting a fairly deep bite the venom of the Purse-Web Spider is harmless to humans.
 Males usually reach a body-length of around 7-10mm and the larger females 10-15mm.
 22mm female specimens have been recorded in the UK.
-Males can be identified by their darker scutum in the anterior half of their abdomen.
+Males can be identified by their darker, hardened scutum, in the anterior surface of their abdomen.
 Males also have a slightly smaller abdomen and longer, thinner legs than the females.
 The legs of the male are also darker with light tarsi.
 The legs of the female are fairly universal in colour and they're slightly lighter than those of the male.
 The female's legs can also look slightly translucent.
 Typical habitat can include heathland, chalk grassland, and even road-side verges.
-They also seem to have a preference for south-facing slopes.
+They also seem to have a preference for south-facing slopes, and usually build there purse-webs in spots that are exposed to the sun for at least part of the day.
+On heathland sites the Purse-web Spider often builds its burrow at the sloping edge of pathways, or bare patches of sand, under overhanging heather.

 The Purse-web Spider spends most of its life living underground in a silk-lined tunnel.
 This tunnel extends above ground in the form of a 4-10cm sock-shaped purse web.
 This sock-web resembles a wooded root and is often fixed to short grass or low vegetation via tough silk at the surface end.
 The spider often covers this part of its web in leaves and other debris, making it very difficult to spot.
 The Purse-Web Spider waits hidden inside this purse / sock web for unsuspecting invertebrates to walk over the surface of, or land on top of, the sock.
 At this point the Purse-web Spider springs into action and using its hugely over-sized fangs it bites through the webbing and into its prey from underneath.
 The prey is held in place until sufficiently subdued, before the Purse-Web Spider drags the prey back down through the web.
 Sometimes the spider has to cut a slit in the sock-web before its prey can be dragged through.
 Underneath each of the spider's impressive chelicerae is a row of 11 or 12 very sharp teeth.
 When the prey is pierced by the spider's fangs the spider then pulls the prey downwards, impaling it against these sharp teeth.
 These rows of small teeth are also used as a saw to cut a slit in the surface of the sock so that prey can be dragged into the burrow.